SamSmithImperial/CMEECourseWork/Miniproject/ReadMe.md

 ├── code

-│   ├── **Bibliography.bib** - contains bibliography compiled at the end of the report

 │   ├── **DataWrangling.py** - Python script for initial data wrangling and inspection

 │   ├── **Fitting_Models.R** - R script for NLLS fitting

 │   ├── **Plotting.R** - R script for results anlaysis and plotting

+├── report - this subdirectory contains the tex and bib files for the final write up compilation

+│   ├── **Bibliography.bib** - contains bibliography compiled at the end of the report

-│   ├── **Run_MiniProject.sh** - bash script that executes the python and R script and compiles the write up
+│   ├── **Run_MiniProject.sh** - bash script that executes the python and R script and compiles the Final report

-│   └── **Write_up.tex** - write up in LaTeX format
+│   ├── **Write_up.tex** - write up in LaTeX format

+│   ├── **SI.tex** - Supplimentary information tex file

+│   ├── **SIbibliography.bib** - Supplimentary information bibliography

+│   ├── **FinalReport.tex** - tex files that concatenates the SI to the end of the report

 ├── data - this subdirectory will be additionally populated with a csv containing the model performance results

 │   ├── **LogisticGrowthData.csv** - Original data set

-│   └── **LogisticGrowthMetaData.csv** - Meta data set containing information explaining the main dataset
+│   ├── **LogisticGrowthMetaData.csv** - Meta data set containing information explaining the main dataset

 ├── plots - this subdirectory will be populated with plots illustrating every single subset.